-- A Phase 2a clinical trial (VBP15-002) of 48 Duchenne boys (4 to <7 years, steroid naïve) is completed.
-This is a 2 week treatment, with a focus on safety and biomarkers.
-Data is currently under interpretation.
+- A Phase 2a clinical trial (VBP15-002) of 48 Duchenne boys (4 to 6 years old, steroid naïve) is complete.
+This was a 2- week treatment trial, with a focus on safety and biomarkers.
+This study has been published.

 What is the goal or purpose of this research study?

-The goal of this research is to see if an investigational drug called vamorolone is effective (improves or stabilizes muscle strength and function) and has fewer side effects than steroids in boys with Duchenne.
+The goal of this research is to see if vamorolone (an investigational drug) is effective (improves or stabilizes muscle strength and function) and safe in boys with Duchenne.

 Who is funding this research study?

 Many non-profit foundations and governments have funded the vamorolone program.
 A complete description of funders can be found at http://www.reveragen.com/about-us/partnerships/

 The National Institute of Neurological Disorders and Stroke (1R44NS095423-01) and the National Institute of Arthritis and Musculoskeletal and Skin Diseases (1U34AR068616-01) have provided funding for VBP15-002, VBP15-003, and VBP15-004 trials.

 The European Union’s Horizon 2020 research and innovation program under grant agreement No 667078 has provided funding for VBP15-004 (via Newcastle University, UK).

 To date, ReveraGen has worked through public-private partnerships to develop other aspects of the vamorolone development program:

 - PPMD ($750,000) and Foundation to Eradicate Duchenne ($250,000) have co-funded the chronic toxicology studies